rzee-Jpn/Artikelkolektor/README.md

-# Knowledge Health Monitor
+## Methodology Manifesto

-A lightweight system for measuring the stability and citation risk of public knowledge sources.
+This project monitors the stability of public knowledge sources using metadata-based longitudinal observation.

+- Unit of analysis: individual article URLs
-- No content stored
+- No content is stored or archived
-- No archive
-- No database
+- No scraping of page text or structure
-- Metadata & signals only
+- Observations rely on HTTP-level signals only

-Designed for researchers, analysts, and digital preservation studies.
+The goal is not to preserve content, but to assess citation risk, volatility, and long-term reliability of knowledge references.

+Absence of change is treated as a valid observation.